Diabetes and Eye Disease

-Difficulty focusing and reading or blurred vision is the most common symptom.
-Other symptoms are less frequent but may present in more advanced retinopathy.
+Difficulty focusing, reading, and blurred vision are the most common symptoms.
+Other symptoms are less frequent, but may present in more advanced retinopathy.

 What Else Could the Patient Have?

-Retinal venous occlusive diseases such as central renal vein occlusion or branch retinal vein occlusion.
-These conditions are frequently seen in a patient with hypertension, hyperlipidemia, or diabetes.
+Retinal venous occlusive diseases such as central retinal vein occlusion or branch retinal vein occlusion are sometimes seen in patients with hypertension, hyperlipidemia, or diabetes.
 Clinical features include retinal hemorrhages that follow the vascular tree, retinal edema that may involve the fovea, "cotton wool" spots, and exudates.
 Retinal or iris neovascularization may also be present.

-Inflammatory retinal disease such as sarcoidosis can also show retinal hemorrhages as well as neovascularization.
-There is often a history of chronic inflammation.
+Inflammatory retinal disease caused by systemic conditions such as sarcoidosis and systemic lupus erythematosus can also show retinal hemorrhages and neovascularization.
+There is often a history of chronic ocular inflammation.

 Key Laboratory and Imaging Tests

-Diabetic retinopathy is the most common cause of blindness in the working population aged 21 to 64 years.
-The disease is caused by poor retinal circulation involved with the microcirculation.
+Diabetic retinopathy is the most common cause of blindness in the working population (21 to 64 years).
+The disease is caused by poor retinal circulation and vascular remodeling.
 Cogan and Kuwabara demonstrated vasodilatation of the capillary bed as well as pericyte dropout, loss of endothelial cells, and microaneurysm formation.
 More recently, the upregulation of vascular endothelial growth factor has been demonstrated to be a key factor in the development of capillary leakage and the development of neovascularization.
 Poor perfusion is sometimes seen due to leukocyte plugging of the capillaries or degeneration of the retinal microcirculation.

-The most common cause of visual loss is macula edema, which is swelling that involves the macula area, especially swelling involving the center of the fovea.
-This is called "center involved macular edema."
+The most common cause of visual loss is macular edema, which is swelling that involves the macula area, especially swelling involving the center of the fovea.
+This is called "center-involved macular edema."
 Several factors are associated with the risk for the development of retinopathy and its severity; the most important is the duration of diabetes.
-Another is the degree of retinopathy control.
-There may also be racial and genetic factors (e.g., Hispanics and African Americans tend to have more severe retinal disease than whites).
+Another is the degree of diabetic control as well as the presence of systemic hypertension.
+There may also be racial and genetic factors that contribute to the retinopathy (e.g., Hispanics and African Americans tend to have more severe retinal disease than whites.).
 Laboratory data are not very helpful in managing retinopathy.

-The Diabetic Control and Complication Trial and the United Kingdom Prospective Diabetes Study confirmed the reduction of microvascular complications of diabetes including diabetic retinopathy in patients who have good sugar control.
-This occurred in type 1 diabetics in the former study and type 2 diabetes in the latter.
+The Diabetes Control and Complications Trial (type 1 diabetics) and the United Kingdom Prospective Diabetes Study (type 2 diabetics) confirmed the reduction of diabetic retinopathy in patients who have good sugar control.
 This reduction affected both the occurrence and the progression of diabetic retinopathy.
 Significant worsening of the patient's health status, such as blood pressure control, renal failure, or hyperlipidemia, should be communicated to the eye care practitioner, as the patient may require an earlier follow-up retinal examination.

-A dilated ocular examination of the retina is important to determine the level of retinopathy and the clinical investigations needed for further patient evaluation.
-Dilated ocular examination should be done 5 years after diagnosis or at puberty in type 1 diabetics.
+A dilated examination of the retina is important to determine the level of retinopathy and the clinical investigations needed for further patient evaluation.
+Dilated fundus examination should be performed 5 years after diagnosis or at puberty in type 1 diabetics.
 After puberty, there is evidence of the increase in insulin-like growth factor 1 and other growth factors that may enhance the development of diabetic retinopathy.
-Ocular examination should be done on diagnosis in patients who are type 2 diabetics.
-Thereafter, examinations should be done at least on an annual basis.
+Dilated fundus examination should be performed upon diagnosis in patients who are type 2 diabetics.
+Thereafter, examinations should be performed at least annually.
 Following appropriate screening guidelines for retinopathy can reduce the risk of blindness from retinopathy by 50%.

-Intraretinal hemorrhages -- these may be superficial in the nerve fiber layer, seen as striate or flame hemorrhages, or dot and blot hemorrhages, seen deep in the outer plexiform layer of the retina
+Intraretinal hemorrhages -- these may be superficial in the nerve fiber layer, seen as striate or flame hemorrhages, or deeper dot and blot retinal hemorrhages

 Cotton wool spots -- these are infarcts in the nerve fiber layer